manvirsinghh/presentation/README.md

         Alice writes the introduction in report.docx and emails it to Bob.
         Bob adds the body section and sends the file back to Alice.
         Meanwhile, Charlie edits the same original report.docx to add the conclusion.
         Problem: When all three versions are combined, some sections may be overwritten, duplicated, or lost entirely.
         It’s also unclear who made which changes and when.

    ###   With Git:
         Alice, Bob, and Charlie each clone the same repository of the report.docx file.
         Alice works on the introduction, Bob on the body, and Charlie on the conclusion simultaneously.
         They commit and push their changes to the repository.
-If there’s a conflict (e.g., two people editing the same part), Git flags it for resolution.
         Solution: Everyone’s contributions are seamlessly merged, and the entire team can see a clear history of edits.

   ## **Prerequisites**